dbrownems/OAuthToNTLMRP/README.md

 # OAuthToNTLMRP

-This sample covers how to transition bearer auth https requests to NTLM requests.
+This sample YARP-based reverse proxy demonstrates how to transition bearer auth https requests to NTLM requests.